RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 ## Create a new console project
 * Run `dotnet new console -n MyConsoleApp`.
 This will create a new netcoreapp v2.1 console application called `MyConsoleApp`.
-    * [The NuGet package restoral may fail to get the necessary packages](https://github.com/dotnet/cli#installers-and-binaries).
+    * [The restoring of the NuGet packages may fail with an error](https://github.com/dotnet/cli#installers-and-binaries).
 To download the NuGet packages that match the daily build, you can choose **either** option below:
         * Create a `nuget.config` file with the following block:
         ``` xml
         <configuration>